 Ones," directed by David Pablos (2015), available on Netflix

 Time magazine named Gael Garcia Bernal one of the 100 Most Influential People in the World in 2016.

-Deeply moved by the immigrants’ suffering, he took first-hand a trip from Central America up to the North documenting the journey in “Who Is Dayani Cristal?”
+Deeply moved by the immigrants' suffering journey to the USA, he took first-hand a trip from Central America up to the North in the documentary "Who Is Dayani Cristal?"
 (2013).

 |Déficit premiering in Cannes 2008. © Photo by Alexandros Romanos Lizardos, Greece|

 Gael Garcia Bernal, Diego Luna, and Producer Pablo Cruz founded Canana